PaulAngus/cloudstack-docs/docs/source/upgrading/upgrade/upgrade-4.8.rst

 Enterprise Linux or CentOS), or APT and Debian packages (for Ubuntu).

-Create RPM or Debian packages (as appropriate) and a repository from the |version| source, or check the Apache CloudStack downloads page at http://cloudstack.apache.org/downloads.html for package repositories supplied by community members.
+Create RPM or Debian packages (as appropriate) and a repository from the |release| source, or check the Apache CloudStack downloads page at http://cloudstack.apache.org/downloads.html for package repositories supplied by community members.
 You will need them for :ref:`ubuntu48` or :ref:`rhel48` and :ref:`kvm48` hosts upgrade.